-Aliqqa was just two when she was introduced to the skating board.
+Aliqqa was just two when she was introduced to the skateboard.
 With generous support from her family and six months of training, she decided to participate in her first-ever skate race.
-Aliqqa placed third in the under ten category for the Greenlab Cup tournament 2016.
+Aliqqa placed third in the under ten category for a Cup tournament in 2016.

 “I like all the tricks and going so fast – that’s the fun part.”

 Aliqqa Noverry’s Rigourous Practice